Enhancing Particle Identification in Helium-Based Drift Chambers Using Cluster Counting Insights from Beam Test Studies: Results

 The clustering process follows a systematic approach: electron peaks that are temporally contiguous and exhibit time differences compatible with diffusion-induced spreading are grouped into the same ionization cluster.
 The total number of electrons within each cluster is then determined accordingly.
 The cluster’s drift time and amplitude are assigned based on the electron peak with the highest amplitude within the group.
 An example of identified clusters, highlighted by blue markers, is shown in Figure~\ref{Fig:Waveform}.
 Slight differences in the results of the two algorithms reflect the peculiarity of the two different methods.

-The number of identified electron peaks and clusters obtained using both the DERIV and RTA algorithms is consistent with the expected values.
-In a 1.0 cm drift tube with a drift length of 0.8 cm (effectively extending to 1.13 cm due to the 45° beam angle relative to the normal to the sense wire), the expected number of electron peaks is 29.4.
-This estimate is obtained assuming a cluster density of 12.5 clusters per cm in a 90\% He – 10\% iC$_{4}$H$_{10}$ gas mixture for a minimum ionizing particle (m.i.p.)~\cite{CC}, a Fermi plateau correction factor of 1.3 relative to a m.i.p., and an average of 1.6 electrons per cluster~\cite{CLS}.
+The number of identified clusters obtained using the RTA combined with the clusterization algorithm is consistent with the expected values with a slight decrease due to the recombination and attachment effect that will be explained latter in section sec.~\ref{corrClusters}.
+In a 1.0 cm drift tube with a drift length of 0.8 cm (effectively extending to 1.13 cm due to the 45° beam angle relative to the normal to the sense wire), the expected number of clusters is 18.4.
+This estimate is obtained assuming a cluster density of 12.5 clusters per cm in a 90\% He – 10\% iC$_{4}$H$_{10}$ gas mixture for a minimum ionizing particle (m.i.p.)~\cite{CC}, a Fermi plateau correction factor of 1.3 relative to a m.i.p.

 Figure~\ref{Fig:Clusters} (top) presents the cluster distribution obtained using the clustering algorithm.
 A Poisson fit, represented by the red curve, shows a mean value consistent with theoretical expectations.
 To validate the reliability of the applied methodology, consistency checks are performed by analyzing the electron population per cluster.
 Figure~\ref{Fig:Clusters} (bottom) illustrates the average number of electrons per cluster, demonstrating good agreement with experimental measurements~\cite{CLS}.
 Large cluster sizes are not present in the plot because of the low probability of appearance and the very limited statistics examined.